awsdocs/amazon-ecs-developer-guide/doc_source/windows-gmsa.md

 #### Local File<a name="gmsa-credspec-file"></a>

 With the credential spec details in a local file, reference the file path in the `dockerSecurityOptions` field of the task definition\.
+The filepath referenced must be relative to the `C:\ProgramData\Docker\CredentialSpecs` directory\.

 ```
 {